ctera/ctera-python-sdk/docs/source/UserGuides/Portal/Files.rst

 .. code:: python

+   """When logged in as a Global Administrator""" admin.files.rename('Users/John Smith/My Files/Documents/Sample.docx', 'Wizard Of Oz.docx')

-   file_browser.rename('My Files/Documents/Sample.docx', 'Wizard Of Oz.docx')
+   """When logged in as a tenant user or admin""" user.files.makedirs('My Files/Documents/Sample.docx', 'Wizard Of Oz.docx')

 Delete
 ======

 .. automethod:: cterasdk.core.files.browser.CloudDrive.delete
    :noindex:

 .. code:: python

+   """When logged in as a Global Administrator""" admin.files.delete(*['Users/John Smith/My Files/Documents/Sample.docx', 'Users/John Smith/My Files/Documents/Wizard Of Oz.docx'])

-   file_browser.delete(*['My Files/Documents/Sample.docx', 'My Files/Documents/Wizard Of Oz.docx'])
+   """When logged in as a tenant user or admin""" user.files.delete(*['My Files/Documents/Sample.docx', 'My Files/Documents/Wizard Of Oz.docx'])

 Undelete
 ========